fornax-navo/fornax-cloud-access-API/datalink-heasarc.md

 ### 1. Introduction
 This notenbook contains a simple example of using datalinks to serve data from the cloud.

-This is example uses the HEASARC SIA service.
+This example uses the HEASARC SIA service.
 The changes needed on the server side for this to work are:

 ---
-1. In the SIA (or any other service where datalinks can work), add a `<PARAM>` element inside the `<GROUP>` element in service resources, as defined in the [datalinks standars document](https://ivoa.net/documents/DataLink/20150617/REC-DataLink-1.0-20150617.html).
+1. In the SIA (or any other service where datalinks can work), add a `<PARAM>` element inside the `<GROUP>` element in the `adhoc:service` `<RESOURCE>`, as defined in the [datalinks standars document](https://ivoa.net/documents/DataLink/20150617/REC-DataLink-1.0-20150617.html).
-The `<PARAM>` element have a name `source`, and contain sources from where the data can be accessed.
+The `<PARAM>` element have a name `source`, and contains sources from where the data can be accessed.
+The default is `main-server`, that indicates accessing data from on-prem servers.

 The following shows an example where the data can be access from four sources:

-    - On prem servers
+    - On prem servers (`value="main-server"`)
-    - AWS US east1
+    - AWS US east1 (value="aws:us-east1")
-    - AWS US east2
+    - AWS US east2 (value="aws:us-east2")
-    - Google Cloud (GC).
+    - Google Cloud (value="gc").

 ```xml